Uncovering John Marsh Davis’ Bay Area Architectural Legacy

 One of the aspects that most appealed to Baldauf was Davis’ process.
 “He did all these drawings mostly by himself,” he says.
 For someone work with the equally sizable Backen, Arrigoni & Ross, the lead designers doing all their own drawings themselves is one of those throwback nostalgic moments, one that cuts through the frequent design studio noise of client calls and requests, permit restrictions and never having time to actually design.
 It’s easy to see why an architect, particularly one as prolific and successful as Baldauf, would be so drawn to the immediacy, intimacy and intensity of Davis’ work.

 BCV’s new project, for the Sullivan Rutherford Estate, is, as he says, in conversation with Davis.
 Davis had designed a house, which Baldauf likens to Le Corbusier’s famous 1931 project the Villa Savoye, an elevated white box floating on ultra-thin piloti.
-That modernist idea was transformed through Davis’ hands into a series of ideas about circles, and that series of ideas has become, through Baldauf’s design efforts, central to the new building, as is the reliance on a truss system that Davis developed.
+That modernist idea was transformed through Davis’ hands into a series of ideas about circles, and that series of ideas has become, through Baldauf’s design efforts in collaboration with Orla Huq of Orla Studios, central to the new building, as is the reliance on a truss system that Davis developed.
 “The story of the building is these radiating trusses around this curve,” Baldauf says.
 Beyond these interior formal qualities, he’s also inspired by the relationship between site and building that he says Davis was a “master of” and something that he’s thinking about extremely carefully as he orients the building.

 Most central to his vision about this new building is what he sees as Davis’ interest in mirroring — the idea of architecture and landscape being able to reflect one another.
 Baldauf speaks of Davis’ facility with the idea of reflecting and his creative understanding of how to use mirrors, literally and figuratively.
 For someone who suffered so much, and who died so tragically, it makes sense that he was interested in mirrors.
 We’re lucky to have Baldauf’s new lens.